TahsinTariq/tahsintariq.github.io/content/blog/2025-06-12-Random_Crawlers/index.md

 ### What is it?

-A random crawlers as I call it is a set of very simple rules that can simulate natural looking movement, namely that of spiders.
+A random crawlers as I call it is a set of very simple rules that can simulate natural looking movement.
 But even though the underlying mechanism is simple, the results are anything but.
 The name `random crawlers` is a reference to one of my favorite processes in mathematics, the [`Random Walk`](https://en.wikipedia.org/wiki/Random_walk) algorithm.
 This simple process links several fields of modern technology including  computer graphics, game dev, physics, fluid simulation and even social sciences.
 But I find it quite fascinating how linking one stochastic process to another completely seemingly unrelated thing can result in such a convincing work of art.

 TODO: